aws-samples/awsome-distributed-training/1.architectures/5.sagemaker-hyperpod/README.md

 }
 ```

-Make sure the `instance_group_name` matches the instance group name `InstanceGroupName` in your cluster config which we create next.
+Make sure the `instance_group_name` matches the instance group name `InstanceGroupName` in your HyperPod cluster config which we create next.

 Copy the updated `provisioning_parameters.json` to S3: